-In 1530, he wrote a treatise critical of Henry VIII divorce.
-When the English King found out he was furious and sought his extradition.
+In 1530, he wrote a treatise critical of Henry VIII’s divorce.
+When the English King found out, he was furious and sought his extradition.

-After being in hiding for for several years, in 1535, Tyndale was betrayed and handed over to the imperial authorities in Belgium.
-After being held in a castle in Brussels he was tried and convicted of heresy.
+After being in hiding for several years, in 1535, Tyndale was betrayed and handed over to the imperial authorities in Belgium.
+After being held in a castle in Brussels, he was tried and convicted of heresy.
 He was strangled and his body burnt at the stake.
-His last words were reported to be
+His last words were reported to be:

 “Lord!
 Open the King of England’s eyes”

 His translations also proved to be quite popular, becoming the basis of key future Bible translations.
-It is estimated around 80% of the King James Bible is Tyndale's
+It is estimated that around 80% of the King James Bible is Tyndale’s work.